ElsevierSoftwareX/SOFTX-D-21-00163/README.md

 A full account of software functionalities and implemented methods can be found [here](link-to-paper) (link to paper).

 Please file any comments or concerns through the github issue tracker [here](/https://github.com/twbf/swe_runup/issues).

+### References
+Nicolsky, Dmitry, et al. "General initial value problem for the nonlinear shallow water equations: Runup of long waves on sloping beaches and bays."
+Physics Letters A 382.38 (2018): 2738-2743.